SamProell/yarppg/README.md

     print(f"Current rPPG signal value: {result.value} (HR: {result.hr})")
 ```

-See [this guide] if you need more fine-grained control over the individual
+See [this guide](https://samproell.github.io/yarppg/deepdive/) if you need more
-calculation steps.
+fine-grained control over the individual calculation steps.

 The `Rppg` class also comes with a method to process an entire video file
 at once.
-See more details [here].
+See more details [here](https://samproell.github.io/yarppg/video_processing/).

 ## User interfaces
 The default user interface launched by the `run-yarppg` command is a simplistic